 Founded in Fall 2017 by former Trachtenberg student, Christopher Stevenson, the Minority Leadership Program (MLP) is a cohort made up of talented minority students enrolled at the Trachtenberg school.
 MLP provides these student leaders with unique opportunities and experiences to build leadership skills through leadership activities and professional development with leaders in policy, private, public and non-profit sectors.
 The MLP cohort seeks to advance the career opportunities of its members and inspire their ambitions with practical training sessions, networking opportunities, and speaker sessions.
 From mentorship programs to social events, the network and lasting friendships found within the MLP stay with members long after graduation.

-The Trachtenberg School's Minority Leadership Program develops the skills of talented students of traditionally marginalized communities, to help them become exemplary leaders in the public, private and nonprofit sectors.
+The Trachtenberg School's Minority Leadership Program develops the leadership skills of talented students of traditionally marginalized communities, identified here as persons of color, LGBTQI, undocumented, International students, and students with disabilities, to help them become exemplary leaders in the public, private and nonprofit sectors.

 1. To connect the Trachtenberg School minority community and to enhance the professional development and leadership skills of its minority students.

 2. To foster participants' leadership skills through their active participation in self-empowerment coaching by alumni, and participation in professional development activities.